-Based on the initial boundary conditions provided by the City of Ottawa, the maximum allowable fire flow requirement to ensure the minimum level of service within the distribution network is 217 L/s.
-As such, a fire flow of 167 L/s and 217 L/s were used for low density residential and medium density residential, respectively, to assess the trunk watermain network capacity and ensure that guideline requirements are met.
+Based on the initial boundary conditions provided by the City of Ottawa, the maximum allowable fire flow requirement to ensure the minimum level of service within the distribution network is 167 L/s.
+As such, a fire flow of 167 L/s was used for low density residential and medium density residential, respectively, to assess the trunk watermain network capacity and ensure that guideline requirements are met.
 Based on the analysis provided by GeoAdvice, the distribution network can sufficiently meet the required level of service under normal and emergency operating conditions.
 Adequate looping, hydrant spacing, and the elimination of dead end watermains will be emphasized within the development as detailed design proceeds to ensure that all guideline requirements are addressed.
 In addition, detailed fire flow calculations are to be completed for the purpose of sizing local watermains.
-The trunk watermain network has been designed for the maximum day plus 217 L/s fire flow requirement which will govern the watermain sizing for the SSUEA.
+The trunk watermain network has been designed for the maximum day plus 167 L/s fire flow requirement which will govern the watermain sizing for the SSUEA.

-A fire flow requirement of 167 L/s and 217 L/s was assigned to low density and high-density residential areas for the purpose of trunk watermain network design in support of the proposed land uses in the SSUEA.
+A fire flow requirement of 167 L/s was assigned to low density and high-density residential areas for the purpose of trunk watermain network design in support of the proposed land uses in the SSUEA.
 A summary of the minimum available fire flows is shown in Table 5.

-Required Fire Flow Minimum Available Fire Flow 167 L/s (10,000 L/min) 273 L/s (16,380 L/min) 217 L/s (13,000 L/min) 254 L/s (15,240 L/min)
+Required Fire Flow Minimum Available Fire Flow 167 L/s (10,000 L/min) 232 L/s (13,920 L/min)